HotswapProjects/HotswapAgent/README.md

 =====================
 You can write plugin directly as a part of your application.
 Set `pluginPackages=your.plugin.package` inside your `hotswap-agent.properties` configuration to discover `@Plugin` annotated classes.
-You will also need agent JAR dependency to compile, but be careful NOT to add the JAR to your application, it must be loaded only as a javaagent.
+You will also need agent JAR dependency to compile, but be careful NOT to add the JAR to your application; it must be loaded only as a javaagent.
 Maven dependency:

         <dependency>